entando/entando-docs/vuepress/docs/next/docs/component-generator/component-gen-overview.md

 The component generator has two main objectives

 * Accelerate development
-  * Automate he creation of microservices and micro frontends with code that runs without changes.
-Start from running software
+  * Automate the creation of microservices and micro frontends with code that runs without changes.
+Start from running software.
   * Code is meant to be developed on and changed by developers.
-Ready for customization
+Ready for customization.
   * Using standard tools, technologies, and patterns that can be consumed by developers who are not familiar with the underlying blueprint

 * Standardize microservice creation and technology choices
   * Encode business standards for networking, monitoring, build tools, and distribution into a blueprint to ensure that developers are starting from a technical point that matches your teams requirements
-  * Ensure code follows standards and practices of your teams including code formatting, testing tools, static analysis tools, package structures, and other rules sepecific to your organization
+  * Ensure code follows standards and practices of your teams including code formatting, testing tools, static analysis tools, package structures, and other rules specific to your organization
   * Enable teams to quickly recognize and adopt code from system integrators and other third parties because the patterns and standards are encoded in the starting point of your applications

 ## Generated Component Flow